BuffaloBorn/newClientDevNotes/linuxcmd.md

 backup: gzip compressed data, last modified: Sun Sep  3 20:49:23 2017, from Unix
 ```

 Here we see the same operations with fewer steps.
-Notice how useful the file command can be if you download or recive a file with or without an extension.
-You can alway use a handy ```file``` command.
+Notice how useful the file command can be if you download or receive a file with or without an extension.
+You can always use a handy ```file``` command.

 ##### Command Summary
   * tar